Greece Moments Greece Moments

 Tavern with a view

 We had a particularly good dinner at Restaurant Mirra in Merichas.
 The stylishly furnished restaurant is located at the end of the beach promenade and offers tables directly on the beach as well as on the terrace behind it.
-The friendly landlord Nikos and his wife Konstantina serve creative Greek cuisine as well as Mediterranean dishes with a twist.
+The friendly host Nikos and his wife Konstantina serve creative Greek cuisine alongside Mediterranean dishes with a twist.

 Kythnos Restaurant Mirra Empfehlung